-- (1) The sale of liquor- - (a) by a licensed premises for off-site consumption, is permitted from 09h00 to 17h00, from Mondays to Fridays, excluding weekends and public holidays; and - (b) by a licensed premises for on-site consumption is permitted, subject to strict adherence to the curfew contemplated in regulation 66. - (2) The sale of liquor in contravention of subregulation (1)(a) and (b) is an offence.
+- (1) The sale of liquor- - (a) by a licensed premises for off-site consumption, is permitted during licensed trading hours, subject to the laws governing such licenses; and - (b) by a licensed premises for on-site consumption is permitted, subject to strict adherence to the curfew contemplated in regulation 66. - (2) The sale of liquor in contravention of subregulation (1)(b) is an offence.